We list the best 32-bit Linux distributions that still support ancient systems.

 The fourth Linux distro in this list of 32-bit distributions is NixOS, built on top of the Nix Package manager.
 This independent Linux distribution is perfect for DevOps and deployment pipeline tasks and supports atomic updates.
 It uses a configuration script for several tasks, including installation.

-That said, NixOS is not for the beginner or average Linux users, although it functions like other Linux distributions.
+That said, NixOS is not for beginner or average Linux users, although it functions like other Linux distributions.
 It’s not designed to be an end-user Linux operating system.

 However, since it provides a 32-bit variant, it’s perfect for some use cases where you need to set up a remote server or pipeline in older hardware.
 You can learn more and download using the below link.